 Instructions

-Add frangipane ingredients to food processor and blend until well mixed.
+Add frangipane ingredients to food processor and blend until fully mixed.

 Slice rhubarb in ¼ inch pieces on the bias (at a 45 degree angle).

 Pour filling into cooled tart shell.
-Smooth the filling evenly around the entire shell.
-Place the rhubarb stalks onto the frangipane filling in a decorative pattern.
-Brush rhubarb with strawberry jam.
+Smooth filling evenly around entire shell.
+Place rhubarb stalks onto frangipane filling in a decorative pattern.
+Brush rhubarb with jam.

 Bake tart for 45-55 minutes, until crust is golden brown and frangipane has set and is no longer glossy.
 Cool and sprinkle with powdered sugar prior to serving.